 What to Pack for Prague in December & January

 Prague in the winter is very cold.
 You’ll want to layer up every day.
 Luckily, winter layering is the perfect vehicle for adorable accessories like scarves and hats!
 Here are our recommendations for clothing that’s both functional AND super cute to wear in Prague in the winter.
+If you’re looking for more details, we’ve got a full Europe in winter packing list guide.

 - Warm Walking Boots: Do not skimp on your shoes for your trip to Prague in the winter!
 This is a walking city and it will be COLD, so you need to have shoes that are up to the task.
 We recommend boots that can withstand ice or snow, are totally waterproof, and are comfortable enough to walk in for HOURS, especially on uneven cobblestone.
 We’re OBSESSED with our winter boots (and yes, we both have the same ones.
 Because we’re gross like that).
 They’re cute, they’re insanely comfortable, they’re waterproof leather and lined with shearling to keep your toes toasty warm, and they’re extremely lightweight and foldable so you can stuff them in your bag when you travel.
 Oh, and they have thin and flexible soles that let your feet function as if you were walking around in freezing cold Prague completely barefoot!
 Note: you might find yourself in need of some calf strengthening before your trip if you’re not used to barefoot-style soles.
 We can’t recommend these boots enough.
 They’re made to last and they’re worth every cent – we wear them damn near every day when it’s cold out.
 Here are my boots and Jeremy’s boots.
+You can read more about them in our round-up of our favorite travel shoes for women or for men.

 - Wool Socks: Run-of-the-mill acrylic or cotton socks won’t keep your feet warm while you’re exploring Prague.
 Make sure you get socks with wool blended in to keep your toast toasty warm and insulated, like these or these.